New launch date: January 19, 2016 at 8:00 am CST

 - Rustic log furniture inside includes a bunk bed, futon, table, four chairs, a coat rack, and an armoire.

-- A picnic table, a firepit, water tap and a kitchen shelter are located just outside the yurt
+- A picnic table, a firepit, water tap and a kitchen shelter are located near the yurt.

 What to Bring?